svsool/xk6-output-statsd/README.md

 Direct support for the _StatsD_ metrics collector will be removed from k6 in a future release.
 For those seeking to continue using StatsD, the functionality may be compiled into custom k6 binaries as an [xk6 extension](https://k6.io/docs/extensions/).

+## Fork Notes

+This fork adds [support](https://github.com/svsool/xk6-output-statsd/pull/1) for k6 checks as tags in StatsD.

 ## Build

 To build a `k6` binary with this extension, first ensure you have the prerequisites: